sebaslogen/resaca/README.md

 @Composable
 fun DemoScopedViewModelComposable() {
-    val fakeScopedVM: FakeScopedViewModel = rememberScopedViewModel { FakeScopedViewModel() }
+    val fakeScopedVM: FakeScopedViewModel = rememberScoped { FakeScopedViewModel() }
     DemoComposable(inputObject = fakeScopedVM)
 }
 ```

-Once you use one of the `rememberScoped` functions, the same object will be restored as long as the Composable is part of the composition, even if it _temporarily_ leaves composition on configuration change (e.g. screen rotation, change to dark mode, etc.) or while being in the backstack.
+Once you use the `rememberScoped` function, the same object will be restored as long as the Composable is part of the composition, even if it _temporarily_ leaves composition on configuration change (e.g. screen rotation, change to dark mode, etc.) or while being in the backstack.

+For ViewModels, on top of being forgotten when they're really not needed anymore, their coroutineScope will also be automatically cancelled.

 # Demo app

 ![Resaca-demo](https://user-images.githubusercontent.com/1936647/144597718-db7e8901-a726-4871-abf8-7fc53333a90e.gif)

 # Installation
-Only the three files contained in the resaca module under the package `com.sebaslogen.resaca` are required.
+Only the two files contained in the resaca module under the package `com.sebaslogen.resaca` are required.

 # Lifecycle
 This project uses a ViewModel as a container to store all scoped ViewModels and scoped objects.